Table of Contents

 Section 18.2.5, “Subpartitioning”.

-: This is the
+PARTITION_EXPRESSION: This is the

 expression for the partitioning function used in the

-CREATE TABLE
+CREATE TABLE or

-ALTER TABLE
+ALTER TABLE statement that

 created the table's current partitioning scheme.